 BOARD OF DIRECTORS

-Aline Nizigama is a bilingual Senior Policy and Program Officer at the Ontario Ministry of Health and Long-Term Care.
-She has an extensive experience in services for women having held the role of Manager of Programs and Projects at YWCA Canada for a number of years.
+Aline Nizigama is currently Manager of Language and Accessible Services at the Workplace Safety and Insurance Board.
+She has previously held Senior Policy Advisor's roles in the in Ontario Public Service at the Ontario Ministry of Health and Long-Term Care and at the Ministry of Francophone Affairs.
+She also has an extensive experience in services for women having held the role of Manager of Programs and Projects at YWCA Canada for a number of years.
 Aline has a Master’s degree in Public Policy, and an Honours Bachelor's degree in Health Policy, with a focus on the social determinants of health.
 She is also the President of Toronto-based Haguruka Burundian Women’s Association working to tackle women's poverty in East Africa through micro credits.
 Aline was induced to 2016 Wall of Role Models by the Diversity Advancement Network, among 100 women honoured on July 24th, 2016 as part of the annual Black Canadian Awards (Diversity Advancement Network), a celebration of success and inspirational stories of Black Canadian community builders and outstanding achievers.

 Tricia Edgar has been a board member at Margaret’s since 2010.
 She recently received her Juris Doctorate from the University of Ottawa's Common Law Faculty and is preparing to write her Bar exams this fall.
 Tricia has several years’ experience in policy development and communications, working in both government and the NGO sectors.
 She served as Legislative Assistant and Director of Communications to two provincial cabinet ministers and in policy development for Amnesty International Canada.
 Tricia brings additional experience working in the social service sector with a focus on mental health and high-risk populations, particularly women and youth involved in the criminal justice system.